Stormwater Spotlight: Baltimore Stormwater Management and the Chesapeake Bay Cleanup

 Stormwater control measures (SCM’s) are being upgraded and installed throughout the state to manage the excess stormwater runoff.
 The purpose is to install and manage stormwater systems that will help capture nutrients loads, sediment, and debris that get picked up by runoff in these impervious areas.
 In locations that are known to have larger amounts of impervious surface, such as urban cities, a stormwater fee is being implemented on residents .
 The stormwater fee can vary depending on the local government or landowner, but it is used solely to upgrade and install stormwater assets throughout the state.
 The focus is on creating more green filters that naturally filter sediment and debris, and update ponds, pipes, and gutters that filter stormwater runoff .
 The success of this approach hinges on properly managing and maintaining the SCMs that are put into place, tasks that warrant a deep understanding of the functionality of the respective systems.

 For decades the Chesapeake Bay watershed has been receiving enormous amounts of pollutants from the surrounding states and unfortunately for Virginia, Pennsylvania and Maryland, the cleanup is going to be time consuming and costly.
-As the state begins to improve their stormwater assets, they will need to incorporate stormwater maintenance plans to ensure that these problems will not occur again, so they can avoid further costs of failing and mismanaged infrastructure.
+As the state begins to improve its stormwater assets, it will need to incorporate stormwater maintenance plans to ensure that these problems will not occur again, so it can avoid further costs of failing and mismanaged infrastructure.

 As urban development continues to be on a rise, local cities and legislators are beginning to implement plans to control their environmental impact.
 If you are unsure of your impact on local watersheds, or have any stormwater related questions, call the professionals at AQUALIS and see how we can help you and your business.
 There is a great deal of environmental responsibility that comes along with being a land or business owner; with locations and services throughout the entire Chesapeake Bay, we want to make sure you are prepared to handle yours!